Impact

 Risk and Exploitability

 The vulnerability scores a CVSS of 9.1, indicating critical severity.
-The EPSS shows an exploitation probability of less than 1%, and the issue is not listed in the CISA KEV catalog.
+The EPSS score of 12% suggests a moderate likelihood of exploitation, and the issue is not listed in the CISA KEV catalog.
 Attackers do not need authentication and can trigger the exploit through any exposed webhook endpoint, making the attack vector straightforward and likely to succeed if the endpoint is publicly reachable.

 OpenCVE Enrichment